-Our calculations of topographic index values depend on the HydroSHEDS UPLAND layer containing the upstream catchment area draining into each point, and this layer in turn depends on the underlying drainage direction grid of HydroSHEDS.
-At its highest resolution of 3 arc-seconds, HydroSHEDS follows the D8 algorithm to determine drainage directions based on steepest slopes, which is considered the standard for use with large-scale routing models (e.g. TRIP, Grid-2-Grid, Dadson & Bell 2010).
-However, in areas where turbulence or diffusional effects lead to significant hydrologic dispersion, flow lines may not coincide uniformly with slope lines (Rice et al., 2008, Orlandini et al., 2014).
-Deriving channel networks from terrain data has been an area of active recent research (e.g. Orlandini et al., 2014) and there is not yet universal agreement between the many different methods for calculating drainage/flow directions from DEM data (see discussions in Wilson & Gallant 2000, Zhao et al., 2009, Orlandini et al., 2014).

-At the upscaled 15 arc-second resoultion of HydroSHEDS, the D8 concept is still valid in terms of providing one of eight possible neighbour pixels as the downstream direction; however, the direction values are not based on steepest slopes alone but also incorporate information from the 3 arc-sec flow accumulation maps (Lehner 2013).
-Additionally, a large number of manual corrections have been implemented over several years which modify the native DEM values ('hydrological conditioning', Lehner 2013).
-As a consequence, our use of HydroSHEDS has unavoidably involved an acceptance of these algorithms and manipulations, and testing alternative settings to derive drainage directions or routing schemes is beyond the logistical limits of this study as it would require coordinated changes in slope, upscaling, and correction procedures at the multiple scales involved.
+7 Our calculue ations of topographic index values depends on the HydroSHEDS UPLAND layer 8 containing the upstream catchment area draining into each point, and this layer in turn 9 depends on the underlying flowdrainage direction grid of HydroSHEDS.
+At its highest 10 resolution of 3 arc-seconds, HydroSHEDS follows the D8 algorithm to determine 11 drainageflow directions based on steepest slopes, which is considered the standard for use 12 with large-scale routing models (e.g. TRIP, Grid-2-Grid, Dadson & Bell 2010).
+However, iIn 13 areas where turbulence or diffusional effects lead to significant hydrologic dispersion, flow 14 lines may not coincide uniformly with slope lines (Rice et al., 2008, Orlandini et al., 2014).
+In 15 fact, dDRouting calculations for deriving channel networks from slopesterrain data haves 16 been an area of active recent research (e.g. Orlandini et al., 2014) and there is not yet 17 universal agreement between the There are many different methods for calculating 18 drainage/flow directionsslopes from DEM data and there is not yet a universally agreed 19 method (see discussions in Wilson & Gallant 2000, Zhao et al., 2009, Orlandini et al., 2014), 20 so the use of D8 above is not an unreasonable modification.
+Additionally, slope values depend 21 on the resolution of the DEM (being by default higher for smaller resolutions), therefore both 22 the use of D8 (above) and the resolution correction (Ducharne 2009) modify the slope values 23 in our calculations.
+24 The HydroSHEDS channel network layer is based on the D8 routing calculation 25 scheme (Drainage Directions layer, Lehner 2013)At the upscaled 15 arc-second resoultion of 26 HydroSHEDS, the D8 concept is still valid in terms of providing one of eight8 possible 27 neighbour pixels as the downstream direction; however, the direction values are not based on 28 steepest slopes alone but also incorporate information from the 3 arc-sec flow accumulation 29 maps (Lehner 2013).
+Additionally, a large number of manual corrections have been 30 implemented over several years which modify the native DEM values -('hydrological 31 conditioning', Lehner 2013).
+As a consequence, -so-our use of HydroSHEDS has unavoidably 32 involved an acceptance of theise algorithms and manipulations, - Additionally, because the